ilya-zlobintsev/LACT/README.md

 ```
 sudo systemctl enable --now lactd
 ```
-You can now use the application.
+You can now use the GUI to change settings and view information.

 # API
 There is an API available over a unix socket.
 See [here](API.md) for more information.